Dredwell/my-portfolio/README.md

 ## Getting Started

+This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps.

+### Prerequisites

+- Browser (Google Chrome, Mozilla Firefox, Safari, Edge)

+### Instalation

-Clone the repository from https://github.com/Dredwell/My-Portfolio/ and then open index.html in your browser.
+Clone the repository or download the files from https://github.com/Dredwell/My-Portfolio/ and then open index.html in your browser.

 ## Authors